windley/CS462-Event-Edition/labs/Lab0.md

 You can log in to the AWS Portal with the username and password given in class.
 Contact the TA if you need help.
 You can find more information on the [AWS docs](http://docs.amazonwebservices.com/AWSSecurityCredentials/1.0/AboutAWSCredentials.html#AccessKeys).

+# Deliverables

+- your instance should have a basic web server running, serving a web page with your name, AMI ID and a copy of your User Data script.
+- Email the TA with your instance ID and any URL exstenstion needed to veiw your webpage, please include any notes needed to view your page.
+Please place in the email subject line "Lab 0 passoff".
+- The TA will verify your work by visiting your webpage and reviewing your custom AMI.